+Helen Steadman, head of brand, Aldermore

+Jordan Woolley, co-founder, franklyfluent

-Helen Steadman, head of brand, Aldermore Helen is head of brand at Aldermore.
+Helen is head of brand at Aldermore.
 She is responsible for the strategic evolution of the bank's brand positioning, expression and execution across all touchpoints.
 Before this, Helen was head of brand and content at Euler Hermes, a company of Allianz, in Paris, where she developed a global brand strategy, content strategy and brand expression.
-Helen has over 20 years of experience in the financial services industry and has designed award-winning brand programmes for Legal & General and Aviva.
+Helen has over 20 years of experience in the financial services industry and has designed award-winning brand programmes for Legal & General and Aviva

-Jordan Woolley, co-founder, franklyfluent Jordan is co-founder of creative translation and copy agency, franklyfluent.
-Having worked agency-side at advertising firms such as BETC London, VCCP and M&C Saatchi, he has worked across a spectrum of international clients including Diet Coke, Danone and RBS.
+Jordan is co-founder of creative translation and copy agency, franklyfluent.
+Having worked agencyside at advertising firms such as BETC London, VCCP and M&C Saatchi, he has worked across a spectrum of international clients including Diet Coke, Danone and RBS.
 A graduate in languages, Jordan co-founded franklyfluent in 2014 to help bridge the creative gap in copywriting and creative translation for audiences around the world.
-Industry Leaders in Building Wraps, Site Hoardings & Development Signage
+THE JUDGES Emma Renaudon-Smith, global brand and sponsorship consultant, Hays SURVEY • PLANNING • DESIGN • BUILD • INSTALL Industry Leaders in Building Wraps, Site Hoardings & Development Signage